If you're thinking about learning French, you’re probably wondering how long it will take.

 If you ask two learners why they are learning a language and one answers that his boss is forcing him while the other says she is learning for fun because it’s interesting, which one do you think will be more successful?

-If you are learning because you are interested in that language, you will find it so much easier to motivate yourself during those moments of doubt.
+If you're learning because you are interested in that language, you'll find it so much easier to motivate yourself during those moments of doubt.

 It is very hard to learn a language when you don’t really want to.